likezhu7-prog/Classification-Assignment-/README.md

 # Execution Steps

-re-process the raw data, run the script in the data_preparation folder.
+re-process the raw data: run the script in the data_preparation folder.

 Open the Notebook: Launch model_comparison_and_error_analysis.ipynb in Jupyter or VS Code.